Sarajevo wedding attack: Response

 The attack prompted a "competition for urban space that would develop into the outright besieging and division of the city," the historian Catherine Baker writes.
 Roadblocks and barricades quickly appeared across Sarajevo, first Bosnian Serb ones and then Bosnian Muslim ones.
 The SDS demanded that Serb-inhabited areas of Bosnia and Herzegovina be patrolled by Serbs, and not by police officers of other ethnicities, and further called for United Nations peacekeepers to be deployed to the country.
 Two days after the attack, the SDS agreed to remove the barricades it had erected.
-This breakthrough was achieved by the JNA general Milutin Kukanjac, who successfully convinced the leaders of the SDA and SDS to allow joint patrols by the JNA and Bosnian Police.
-The same day, Izetbegović declared the independence of the Republic of Bosnia and Herzegovina and the Muslim-dominated People's Assembly quickly ratified the decision.
+This breakthrough was achieved by the JNA general Milutin Kukanjac, who successfully convinced the leaders of the SDA and SDS to allow joint patrols by the JNA and the Bosnian Police.
+The same day, Izetbegović declared the independence of the Republic of Bosnia and Herzegovina, and the Muslim-dominated People's Assembly quickly ratified the decision.
 Gardović was buried in Sarajevo on 4 March.
 His funeral was officiated by the bishop Vasilije Kačavenda.
 "I will not say, as some unintelligent politicians have, that the shot that killed this man was a shot at Bosnia," Kačavenda remarked during his eulogy.
 "But it was a warning to our three nations.
 Let Nikola's sacrifice be the last of these crazy times."

 Coverage of the attack largely eclipsed that of the concurrent referendum.
 Serbian newspapers largely portrayed the attack as one for which all Bosnian Muslims bore collective responsibility.
 The following passage from the Belgrade daily Politika was typical: "The killers of the Serb wedding guest are not the three attackers, but those who created the atmosphere which abolished Bosnia-Herzegovina once and for all."
 The Sarajevo daily Oslobođenje veered in the opposite direction, attempting to obfuscate the attackers' ethnic identities.
 A column published a day after the attack read: "The killers of the wedding guest at Baščaršija, hate-mongers and barricade-builders, were not only not Sarajevans, they were not even true Bosnians, but strangers."
 The column went on to insinuate that the wedding procession had been a deliberate provocation.
 Many Serb readers considered Oslobođenjes reaction to the attack insensitive and sent angry letters to the editor in response.
 Miroslav Janković, a Serb member of the newspaper's editorial board, vented his fury at the following day's board meeting, describing the column as "the most shameless thing this newspaper has published in fifty years."